Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Compton-rocket effect on accelerating electrons

 However, the situation changes when the strong radiation force (\ref{accp0}) is present, acting on bulk electrons, since the density of photons and pairs has a large variation gradient in the radial direction, as shown in Figs.~\ref{trapped} and \ref{plasma}.
 We attempt to investigate the Compton-rocket effect on bulk electrons in a highly opaque fluid of photons and pairs at high temperatures $T_\gamma\gg m_e$, densities $\rho_\gamma \gg m_e^4$ and $n_\gamma \gg m_e^3$.
-Namely, how the radially outward flux (intensity) $F_\gamma(r)=\rho_\gamma(r)c\gg m_e^4$ acts as a radiation force on bulk electrons and protons (\ref{bulk}), accelerating them outward along the radial direction to high energies.
+Namely, how the radially outward flux (intensity) $F_\gamma(r)=\rho_\gamma(r)c\gg m_e^4$ acts as a radiation force on bulk electrons and protons (\ref{bulk}), accelerating {\it some of them} outward along the radial direction to ultra high energies, drifting out of the fireshell.

 This system is more complex than an optically thin electron-proton plasma irradiated at energies $\epsilon_\gamma\sim m_e$ photons, numerically studied, see e.g.~Refs.~\cite{Faure2024,2013CoPhC.184.2503X}.
-Nevertheless, to gain an insight into the dynamics of the Compton-rocket effect on bulk electrons and protons, we use a simplified one-dimensional model in the radial direction only.
-The photons and pairs flux $F_\gamma=\rho_\gamma(r)c$ acts on bulk electrons in a tiny tube with the cross section $\sigma_\gamma$.
+Nevertheless, to gain insight into the dynamics of the Compton-rocket effect on bulk electrons and protons immersed in the dense, energetic radiation fluid of photons and pairs, we use a simplified one-dimensional model along the radial direction only.
+The photon and pair flux $F_\gamma=\rho_\gamma(r)c$ acts on bulk electrons and protons in a tiny tube with the cross section $\sigma_\gamma$.